leibovic/world-cup-feed/README.md

 # World Cup Feed

-Add-on that adds a World Cup feed to you Firefox for Android homepage.
+Add-on for Firefox for Android that adds a World Cup feed to your home page.